Pricing

 Main Text

 Hemithyroidectomy, or unilateral thyroid lobectomy, refers to removal of half the thyroid gland.
 The procedure is typically performed for suspicious thyroid nodules or small differentiated thyroid cancers based on biopsy via fine needle aspiration (FNA) and occasionally for symptomatic benign thyroid nodules.
-At most institutions the operation can be completed safely in outpatient fashion with patient discharge from the hospital the same day.
-It is typically performed via a transcervical collar incision, but endoscopic and transoral routes have been described.
-The procedure involves mobilization of the thyroid lobe, ligation of thyroid vessels, preservation of parathyroids, protection of the recurrent laryngeal nerve and dissection away from the trachea.
+At most institutions the operation can be completed safely in an outpatient fashion with patient discharge from the hospital the same day.
+It is typically performed via a transcervical collar incision, but endoscopic, transoral routes and remote access approach with robotic instrumentation have been described.
+The procedure involves mobilization of the thyroid lobe, ligation of thyroid vessels, preservation of parathyroids, protection of the recurrent laryngeal nerve, and dissection away from the trachea.
 In this patient, a thyroid nodule was detected and found to have indeterminate features on biopsy via FNA.
 A hemithyroidectomy was then performed for diagnostic purposes.

 The patient is a 51-year-old male who was incidentally found to have a right thyroid nodule on a CT scan of the chest which was obtained following a motor vehicle accident.
 He did not have any symptoms or signs of hyper- or hypothyroidism.
 He then presented to his primary care doctor who performed a physical exam, ordered thyroid function labs, imaging, and ultimately, an FNA biopsy.
 Laboratory studies were normal.
-Ultrasound revealed a 2.3 cm right thyroid lobe nodule with highly suspicious features.
+Ultrasound revealed a 2.3-cm right thyroid lobe nodule with highly suspicious features.
 The biopsy was deemed to be consistent with “atypia of undetermined significance” or AUS.
-The patient also did have a family history of thyroid cancer; both his sister and paternal grandfather were treated for papillary thyroid carcinoma.
-Given his family history, ultrasonographic and biopsy findings, a diagnostic hemithyroidectomy was recommended.
+The patient also had a family history of thyroid cancer; both his sister and paternal grandfather were treated for papillary thyroid carcinoma.
+Given his family history and ultrasonographic and biopsy findings, a diagnostic hemithyroidectomy was recommended.

 Evaluation of thyroid nodules begins with a physical exam focusing on the thyroid gland as well as adjacent cervical lymph nodes.6 The thyroid gland should be assessed for additional nodules.
 Additional nodules may ultimately influence the operation performed.
 The texture of the nodule and its mobility should be evaluated.
 Fixed, firm nodules may indicate a more aggressive pathology.
 Any lymphadenopathy or scars from previous neck operations should be noted.
 Lymphadenopathy may signify metastatic spread of a cancer.
 Abnormalities in the patient’s voice as noted by the patient, family members, or physician should be assessed further and may require laryngoscopy to rule out recurrent laryngeal nerve involvement.
 The patient’s body habitus, neck width, neck length, natural skin creases, and thyroid/nodule size assist the surgeon in deciding where the incision should be placed.